akshay107/Adversarial-Reprogramming-Keras/README.md

 This image is classified as "hammerhead" by Inception V3 model with 0.9041 probability.

 The imgs subfolder contains 10 images (one for each MNIST class) of adversarial program which gave the highest class probability.
+The file imgs.npy contains these 10 image arrays.